Instance: 2018/2019 - 2S

 Students may choose between:

-- improving simultaneously components Quizzes (AD) and Final Exam (EF);
+- improving simultaneously components Quizzes (FA) and Final Exam (EF);

 - improving only component Final Exam (FE).